fbpx Skip to content

 Accommodations: Hotel, 2-4 students per room

-OrientationMandatory orientation on Saturday, April 13, 2024.
+OrientationMandatory orientation on Saturday, April 11, 2026.
 See Orientation for more information.

 Courses

-Intensive FREN 201 Intermediate French I &
+FREN 201 Intermediate French I (intensive)

 Prof. James Donovan

 FREN 201 (3hrs) and FREN 202 (3hrs) comprise an accelerated, intensive language sequence intended to fulfill both semesters of intermediate French during the summer.
 The two courses are taken consecutively during the KIIS Paris 2 program, in Paris, France, during the month of July.
 The two courses focus on the skills of reading, writing, listening, speaking, and cultural competence in an immersive setting.
 The courses expand grammatical understanding through intensive practice while on-site and focus on oral and written expression, vocabulary building, grammar study, and reading literary and cultural texts.
-Students will be required to enroll in both FREN 201 and FREN 202 (for total 6hrs).
+Students will be required to enroll in both FREN 201 and FREN 202.

 Dr. Jeff Peters